This post has the following content warnings:

 Permalink

 He loses track of time, again.
 He doesn't just walk, he tries to keep a pretty steady faster clip to stay warm.
 His armour spell also helps; his feet aren't directly touching the ground, and his skin isn't directly touching the air, so it's somewhat insulating.
-Not enough that he will definitely not die of exposure, but enough that the occasional further wolves that attack him are enough exercise to keep him... mostly... warm.
+Not enough that he will definitely not die of exposure, but enough that the occasional further wolves that attack him are providing him with sufficient exercise to keep him... mostly... warm.

 Mostly.